rock-the-prototype/dsl-core/README.md

 # Audit-by-Design DSL — DSL Core
 **DSL Core** is the open standard specification that allows software requirements to be defined in a formal, revision-proof, machine-readable, and versioned manner — providing a deterministic and auditable foundation for regulated and trustworthy digital systems.

+By making requirements git versioned, explicit, verifiable, and traceable over time, DSL Core establishes the normative baseline against which implementations can be systematically audited.

 ---